Full Body Sea Burial

 A full-body sea burial is a natural way to go – very green!
 Here is why.

 When a body is buried in the sea, the ocean becomes a natural carbon sequestration mechanism.
 As the remains sink to the depths, they undergo a process called marine snow, where organic matter from the body provides nourishment for various aquatic organisms.
 These organisms consume the organic matter and release carbon dioxide during respiration.
 However, a significant portion of the carbon is assimilated into their bodies and eventually settles on the ocean floor, effectively removing it from the atmosphere for an extended period.
 This burial at sea contributes to the ocean’s ability to sequester carbon, playing a small but essential role in mitigating climate change.
+It is a much greener burial than cremation and scattering cremated remains.

 Funerals Your Way